 While the number of fatal accidents in California may be declining, it is still important for those who bicycle to know what their options are if they get into accidents with motor vehicles.
 Bicyclists who are injured in an accident with a car have all the rights to reimbursement from the other driver’s insurance as if they were driving cars.
 The other driver’s liability insurance should pay for the bicyclist’s medical bills, lost wages and damaged property.

 Getting into an accident while on a bicycle can be a scary and traumatic experience.
-Bicyclists are more vulnerable than those travelling by car and more likely to face injury in an accident.
-If you have been injured in an accident with a motor vehicle while riding a bicycle, contact an experienced attorney who can help you recover for your injuries.
+Bicyclists are more vulnerable than those traveling by car and more likely to face injury in an accident.
+If you have been injured in an accident with a motor vehicle while riding a bicycle, contact an experienced Irvine bicycle accident lawyer who can help you recover for your injuries.